oroinc/documentation/user_guide/activities/tasks/create_tasks.rst

 2. Click **More Actions** on the top right of the page and then click **Assign Task**.

    .. image:: /user_guide/img/activities/tasks/activities_tasks_actions_add_userpage1.png
+      :alt: Click More Actions, then click Assign Task.

 3. In the **Assign Task To** dialog, specify the required data.
 Fill in the required information as described in the `Add a New Task Manually`_ section.

    .. image:: /user_guide/img/activities/tasks/activities_tasks_actions_add_userpage2.png
+      :alt: ill in the required information

 4. Click **Create Task**.
 The task appears in the **Tasks** subsection **Additional Information** on the user profile page.